The Transformative Power of Sensory Integration Rooms

 • Shared Experiences: Finally, shared sensory experiences can foster a sense of community and belonging among students, promoting inclusivity and mutual understanding.

-Climbing/Swing Frame Set for Sensory Integration Therapy (SENSIS System)
+Climbing/Swing Frame Set for Sensory Therapy (SENSIS System)

 Key Components of a Sensory Integration Room